YashRTiwari/ImageProcessing-MLKitPerformanceEnhancer/Readme.txt

+View : Document Text Enhancement.pdf to understand the result

 folders:
 Android_confidence : Screenshot of Firebase API response in android app, while recognizing texr
 experiment: various combination of fiter operation tried on two set of images